-This Session, Texas Wildlife Association focused its advocacy efforts on three primary issues; defending the integrity of Chronic Wasting Disease management rules recently promulgated by Texas Parks and Wildlife Department, pursuing meaningful reform in eminent domain statutes to provide greater equity to private landowners, and defending the established ownership of groundwater as a private property right.
+This past Session, Texas Wildlife Association focused its advocacy efforts on three primary issues; defending the integrity of Chronic Wasting Disease management rules recently promulgated by Texas Parks and Wildlife Department, pursuing meaningful reform in eminent domain statutes to provide greater equity to private landowners, and defending the established ownership of groundwater as a private property right.

 Unlike previous Sessions, we saw no egregious attacks on the ownership of groundwater.
 To be sure, there were many bills related to management of groundwater but none were wildly offensive.
 We were thankful of that, but recognize there must be constant vigilance to protect what we have today in the future.